 Poaching is considered as the transfer of knowledge from the skilled employee to the growing company.
 The poaching also helps in sharing the burden of the company since a highly skilled workforce has been poached.

 2. Boosting productivity

-In the present modern times, it is important for the companies to survive the strong competition.
-The companies which are less productive need to poach skilled employees so that they can have the best skills from the recruitment market.
+In the present modern times, companies need to survive strong competition.
+The companies which are less productive need to poach skilled employees so that they can have the best skills in the recruitment market.